Alaska Labor Laws Guide

 Employment of minors under 17 in Alaska

-There are various restrictions concerning this age category, so let us break them down into a comprehensive list.
+There are various restrictions concerning this age category, so let’s break them down into a comprehensive list.

 Certain professions and industries are forbidden for minors under the age of 17:

-- Any occupation in manufacturing, use, or any kind of handling of explosives,
+- Any occupation in the manufacturing, use, or handling of explosives,

 - Any occupation that requires handling motor vehicles,